appbaseio/reactivesearch/content/docs/hosting/byoc/index.md

 ### Using Appbase.io

-Appbase.io dashboard offers the most seamless experience for running your Arc with your own Elasticsearch cluster.
+Appbase.io dashboard offers the most seamless experience for running Appbase.io with your own Elasticsearch cluster.

 **Step 1 -** Go to the **[Create Cluster Link](https://dashboard.appbase.io/clusters/new/my-cluster)**.
 You will be redirected to sign up or login if you aren't already logged in.